 \subsection{Holographic entanglement measures}

 In this subsection, we review several holographic quantities relevant to several entanglement quantities.
 We focus on time-reflection symmetric cases in this paper although a generalization can be done similarly as entanglement entropy or entanglement wedge cross section.
-Furthermore, we only consider the leading-order contribution in Newton's constant $G_N$, namely, any subleading correction $o(1/G_N)$ is neglected.
+Furthermore, we only consider the leading-order contribution in Newton's constant $G_N$.
+Any subleading corrections $o(1/G_N)$ are neglected.

 In AdS/CFT, any boundary quantity has a bulk realization.
 Entanglement entropy is not an exception.
 Entanglement entropy between a boundary subregion $A$ and its complement is holographically given by the area of the codimension-two minimal surface homologous to $A$, divided by $4G_N$~\cite{Ryu:2006bv}.
 A natural extension of holographic entanglement entropy to mixed states is given by the entanglement wedge cross section (EWCS) in the bulk~\cite{Takayanagi:2017knl}: